Visit Piazza Armerina

-Piazza Armerina is a lively local town surrounded by forested slopes in the heart of Sicily.
+Piazza Armerina is a lively local town surrounded by forested slopes in the heart of Sicily, betwen Agrigento (on the coast of south-west Sicily) and Catania (on the coast to the east).
 The town still follows its original medieval design although many of the buildings date from the 17th to 19th centuries and are in the baroque style.

-Although the amazing mosaics in the Roman Villa del Casale on the edge of the town is the main attraction here, in the old town of Piazza Armerina there are numerous other buildings of historic and artistic interest, including a 14th century castle, the Town Hall and a 17th century cathedral, several notable churches and the baroque style Palazzo Trigona.
+Here in the old town of Piazza Armerina there are several buildings of historic and artistic interest, including a 14th century castle, the Town Hall and a 17th century cathedral, several notable churches and the baroque style Palazzo Trigona.

 On the right of the facade you can see the imposing bell tower, with two rows of windows in Gothic and Renaissance style.